One out of every three Australians owns directly held shares.

 In Australia, dividends can be especially sweet because they are very tax-friendly.
 And that’s where franking credits come in.

-Franking credits recognise tax paid by a company.
+Put simply, franking credits recognise tax paid by a company.

 Just like people pay tax on their annual income, companies pay tax on their annual profit.

 For shareholders, dividends are taxable income.
-In years gone by, dividends were added to a shareholder’s other income and taxed at their personal tax rate.
+In years gone by, dividends were added to a shareholder’s ‘other income’ and taxed at their personal tax rate.

 This led to the introduction of our current system of franked dividends and franking credits, which prevents double taxation of dividends.

-How do franking credits work for me?
+How do the credits work for me?

-Here’s how franked dividends and franking credits can dish up valuable tax savings
+Here’s how franked dividends and franking credits can dish up valuable tax savings:

-As a shareholder, when you fill out your annual tax return you’ll need to include the dividend received plus the franking credit.
+As a shareholder, when you fill out your annual tax return, you’ll need to include the dividend received plus the franking credit.
 You receive a tax credit for the value of the franking credit, which can be offset against other income.

 Remember, the company tax rate is 30%.

-So if your personal tax rate is 30%, dividends are pretty much tax free as you get credit for the 30% tax the company has already paid.
+If your personal tax rate is 30%, dividends are pretty much tax free as you get credit for the 30% tax the company has already paid.

 Even better, since July 2000, if your franking credits are greater than your tax bill, then you get a refund of those excess credits.

-So you get to enjoy dividend income plus a refund of the tax paid by the company.
-That is how Dick Smith gets a half-million dollar tax refund – it’s his franking credits!
+So, you get to enjoy dividend income plus a refund of the tax paid by the company.
+That is how Dick Smith gets half a million dollar tax refund – it’s his franking credits!

-An example of a dividend and franking credit
+An example of a dividend and franking credit:

 Nicki earns $30,000 taxable income.
 This means her personal tax rate is 19%.
-During the year she received a dividend for $70.
+During the year she received a dividend of $70.
 Here is how her dividend will be treated in her tax return:

-Fully franked dividend received | $70 |
+Fully franked dividends received | $70 |

 Plus: Franking credit | $30 |